nikhilbadyal/docker-py-revanced/README.md

         ![action_0]
       - Check the status of build, It should look green.
         ![action_1]
-      - Check if logs if something fails.
+      - Check logs if something fails.
         ![action_2]
         ![action_3]